Civil danger warning

-A civil danger warning (SAME code: CDW) is a warning issued through the Emergency Alert System (EAS) in the United States to warn the public of an event that presents danger to a significant civilian population.
-It is typically issued by a local or state authority and is relayed by the National Weather Service.
-The warning usually mentions a specific hazard such as contaminated water supply, active shooting, unexpected weather alert such as causing roads to be extremely dangerous, major accident, or an imminent or in-progress military or terrorist attack.
+A Civil Danger Warning (SAME code: CDW) is a warning issued through the Emergency Alert System (EAS) in the United States to warn the public of an event that presents danger to a significant civilian population.
+It is typically issued by a local or state authority and is relayed by the National Weather Service in select areas.
+The warning usually mentions a specific hazard such as contaminated water supply, active shooting, unexpected weather events that lead to deteriorated road conditions, a major accident, or an imminent or in-progress military or terrorist attack.
 It may also provide instructions for protective action such as to evacuate, shelter-in-place, boil water or seek medical treatment.
-The warning has a higher priority than a local area emergency (LAE), as well as a civil emergency message (CEM).
+The warning has a higher priority than a local area emergency (LAE) and a civil emergency message (CEM); however, the CDW and a Local Area Emergency are often in effect for specific areas.

-Examples
+False activations

 Hawaii false missile alert

-On January 13, 2018, as part of the false missile alert, a civil danger warning interrupted local television and radio broadcasts throughout Hawaii, in addition to the warning sent to smartphones.
+On January 13, 2018, as part of the false missile alert, a false Civil Danger Warning interrupted local television and radio broadcasts throughout Hawaii, in addition to the warning sent to smartphones.

 BALLISTIC MISSILE THREAT INBOUND TO HAWAII.
 SEEK IMMEDIATE SHELTER.
 THIS IS NOT A DRILL.

-Other examples

-A blizzard on February 2, 2011, affected much of the United States and Canada, forecasted to bring several feet of snow to Wisconsin and severely impact travel.
-The Wisconsin Emergency Management Agency of Milwaukee issued the following civil danger warning for the southern part of the state:
+A subsequent TV alert included the following message:

+The U.S. Pacific Command has detected a missile threat to Hawaii.
+A missile may impact on land or sea within minutes.
+THIS IS NOT A DRILL.
+If you are outdoors, stay outdoors.
+If you are outdoors, seek immediate shelter in danger.
+Remain outdoors well away from windows.
+If you are driving, pull safely to the side of the road and seek shelter in a building or lay on the floor.
+We will announce when the threat has ended.
+THIS IS NOT A DRILL.
+Take immediate action measures.

+Guam false civil danger warning

+On August 15, 2017, 2 radio stations, a music channel, and a Christian network in Guam aired a false civil danger warning, which sent sent many people into a panic, especially since tensions with South Korea at the time were heightened.

+2022 Peoria, Illinois parking ban

+On February 1, 2022, Peoria County, Illinois mistakenly issued a civil danger warning for an upcoming parking ban in anticipation for a winter storm.
+(The original alert was intended to be sent out as a Civil Emergency Message.)